Benjamin Wittes: Career

 After a stint covering the United States Department of Justice and federal regulatory agencies for Legal Times, he worked as an editorial writer for The Washington Post, concentrating on legal affairs from 1997 to 2006.
 Wittes has written for The Atlantic and The New Republic, and has contributed columns to Slate, Wilson Quarterly, The Weekly Standard, Policy Review, and First Things.

 In 2010, Wittes, along with Robert Chesney and Jack Goldsmith, co-founded Lawfare, a blog dedicated to analyzing how the actions of the American government to protect the nation interact with American law.
-The website was radically modernized in June 2013.
+The website was modernized in June 2023, marking a transition from a blog to a multimedia platform with a new URL, design and search engine.

 In a January 2017 blog post, Wittes characterized the Trump administration as "malevolence tempered by incompetence."
 This description was echoed by others.

 Through Lawfare, Wittes established Trump Trials and Tribulations and A Guide to Trump's Trials to cover criminal indictments against Donald Trump.
 He and his team at Lawfare attended courtroom proceedings in the Southern District of Florida, New York City, Washington, D.C., and Fulton County, Georgia, and aired weekly discussion of developments in these cases.

 In May 2017, Wittes contacted New York Times reporter Michael Schmidt to tell him about a conversation he'd had with former FBI Director James Comey when they had lunch together in March 2017.
 Wittes said President Trump had asked Comey for a loyalty oath, and that Trump had allegedly tried to influence Comey when the FBI was investigating possible ties between Trump's associates and Russia.
 Schmidt asked Wittes why he was disclosing this information.
 Wittes said he wasn't doing it at Comey's request, but had decided that the public should know about it.
 Wittes contributed to the Lawfare podcast called The Report.